Carisbrook, Lane Cove: History

 In 1980 Lane Cove Council sought a Permanent Conservation Order for Carisbrook.
 In view of its heritage significance a Permanent Conservation Order was gazetted over Carisbrook on 26 June 1981.

 Description

 A single-storey, sandstone house, built in 1884.
-Set in fine gardens with landscaped terraces down to the River.
+Set in fine gardens with landscaped terraces down to the Lane Cove River.
 Has bay window and corner verandah, bearing bellcast iron roof, supported on cast iron columns with lace brackets.
 Main hipped roof is of slate.
 Windows and French doors have shutters which are not original.
 There is an attractive rear courtyard, walled with sandstone in the 1960s, and with its original well.
 The verandahs feature tessellated tiles - probably Minton pattern (bought from the Sydney Arcade which was being demolished in the 1960s).

 Condition

 As at 13 April 2000, the condition of the property was good.
 Its physical fabric is intact and largely original.
 Planned authentic restoration of its interior finishes and furnishings, based on a study, will enhance its integrity.